Is Google Nest Audio Worth It? [Review]

 Sadly Neato doesn’t really tell exactly how many charge cycles they can do, but it’s several hundred, they are pretty much standard li-ion batteries so they shouldn’t have any problems having 400+ charging cycles.

-If you are like my and don’t think that 400+ sounds like a lot or at least reasonable, then think of it this way.
+If you are like me and don’t think that 400+ sounds like a lot or at least reasonable, then think of it this way.

 If your robot vacuums twice a week it’s a little over 100 cycles a year and depending on the size of your house or apartment it not even sure it gets 100% discharged, which means even more charging cycles.